Skip to main content

 }

-Properties are stored with the event and available in analytics queries.
+Properties are stored with the usage record and available in analytics queries.
 Use them to add context like API endpoints, tool names, regions, or response codes.

 Environment Isolation